mongodb/docs-java/source/includes/quick-start/atlas-setup.rst

 .. figure:: /includes/figures/atlas_connection_select_cluster.png
    :alt: Atlas Connection GUI cluster selection screen

-Proceed to the **Connect Your Application** step and select the Java driver.
+Proceed to the :guilabel:`Connect Your Application` step and select the Java driver.
-Select "4.1 or Later" for the version.
+Select "4.3 or Later" for the version.
-Click the **Copy** icon to copy the *connection string* to your clipboard as shown below.
+Click the :guilabel:`Copy` icon to copy the *connection string* to your clipboard as shown below.

 .. figure:: /includes/figures/atlas_connection_copy_string.png